-5.3.3 Homeless Case Properties
+5.3.2 Homeless Case Properties

-In order to fulfil its statutory duties towards the homeless and to create a through flow of temporary accommodation the council may label properties giving preference to households to whom the council has accepted a main or relief homelessness duty.
+In order to fulfil its statutory duties towards the homeless and to create a through flow of temporary accommodation the Council may label properties giving preference to households to whom the Council has accepted a main or relief homelessness duty.
+The Council reserves the right to respond to unusually high pressure on temporary accommodation resources, through the increased use of direct lets, or considering backdating application effective dates for those currently resident in temporary accommodation placements.

-5.3.4 Transfer Properties
+5.3.3 Transfer Properties

-All the partner landlords are keen to ensure that they make the best use of their own stock.
+All the scheme landlords are keen to ensure that they make the best use of their own stock.
 To achieve this, up to 25% of properties advertised will be labelled giving preference to existing tenants of that scheme landlord.
 The number of properties labelled as such will be monitored on a regular basis.